Continuous Leave: Guidance While You're Away

 Accrual of Time Off During a Job-Protected Paid Leave:

-Employees on paid leave (using sick, vacation, or academic leave) will continue to accrue time off as usual.
-To ensure you remain on paid leave, we recommend using at least 1 hour of paid time off (PTO) per pay period.
+Employees on paid leave (using paid time away: sick, vacation, or academic leave) will continue to accrue time off as usual.
+To ensure you remain on paid leave, we recommend using at least 1 hour of per pay period.

 Receiving Pay for NU Holidays: